Penn Global Research & Engagement Grant Program Apply for a Research Grant

 Eligibility & Minimum Requirements

-We welcome all proposals seeking a Penn Global Research Grant that meet a few minimum requirements:
+We welcome applications for Penn Global Research Grant funding that meet the following minimum requirements:

 2. Projects or activities must advance the study, teaching, and/or engagement of one or more countries outside the United States or issues, trends, topics, or challenges that are of global importance.
 The Penn Global Research & Engagement Grant Program cannot support projects that primarily take place within or are focused on the United States.